-No matter how striking and iconic the scenery, sailing in circles around the same territory can feel stale after awhile.
-When you continually challenge yourself by adding variety to your sailing excursions, you'll banish boredom while expanding the breadth and depth to your sailing experience and skillset.
+No matter how striking and iconic the scenery, sailing in circles around the same territory can get stale after awhile.
+When you continually challenge yourself by adding variety to your sailing excursions, you'll banish boredom while expanding the breadth and depth of your sailing experience and skills.
 Check out our Local Cruising Guides for some ideas.
 Also, practicing your docking and anchoring skills in a variety of local destinations is excellent preparation for international chartering or world cruising.

 Modern Sailing members receive discounts when chartering for 2 or more consecutive days.
 When you charter for 2 days, you'll receive a 10% discount off the overall charter rate for both days.
 When you charter for 3 or more consecutive days, your discount is 15%!